 - Market your catering services by adding a call-out number to your menu or stickers to the truck.

 - Inquire to third-party agencies that specialize in food truck catering to help find customers.

 Properly insure your food truck business

-Last on these tips on how to own a food truck business, always ensure your business to avoid costly lawsuits and unfortunate events.
+Last on these tips on how to own a food truck business, always insure your business to avoid costly lawsuits and unfortunate events.
 Not every day is a good day, one day you might be generating thousands of dollars of revenue and the next day you could be sued for food poisoning.
 Also, doing business on the road makes you vulnerable to risks such as accidents and bad weather conditions.